 Cursor stability is a consistency model which strengthens read committed by preventing lost updates.
 It introduces the concept of a cursor, which refers to a particular object being accessed by a transaction.
 Transactions may have multiple cursors.
 When a transaction reads an object using a cursor, that object cannot be modified by any other transaction until the cursor is released, or the transaction commits.

-This prevents lost updates, where transaction T1 reads, modifies, and writes back an object x, but a different transaction T2 transaction also updates x after T1 read x—causing T2’s update to be effectively lost.
+This prevents lost updates, where transaction T1 reads, modifies, and writes back an object x, but a different transaction T2 also updates x after T1 read x—causing T2’s update to be effectively lost.

 Cursor stability is a transactional model: operations (usually termed “transactions”) can involve several primitive sub-operations performed in order.
 It is also a multi-object property: operations can act on multiple objects in the system.